minaskar/pocomc/docs/source/advanced.rst

 Log-likelihood function
 -----------------------
-Suppose that we want our *likelihood* function to be a *Gaussian density* with 10 paramerers or in 10-D, we would do something like::
+Suppose that we want our *likelihood* function to be a *Gaussian density* with 10 parameters or in 10-D, we would do something like::

     import numpy as np